Portugal hopes new boss at BES marks fresh start for troubled bank

 The news last week sent Portugal's debt and stock markets into turmoil that spread to Europe as well as other firms in the Espirito Santo family's sphere.

-Portugal Telecom, waiting to be reimbursed on over $1 billion in debt issued by one of the family holding companies, was hard hit.
+Portugal Telecom, waiting to be reimbursed on over $1 billion (0.59 billion pound) in debt issued by one of the family holding companies, was hard hit.

 Pressured by Portugal's central bank, BES announced on Monday that its board had put in place new executives - including economist Vitor Bento as chief executive - hastening changes not due to happen until the end of the month in order to distance itself from the family group.